Featured Image: iStock.com/baranozdemir

 There are many developed countries that are continuously exporting all the electronic waste to different under developed and poor countries.
 All this done illegally as the concerned authorities are left unaware of such occurrings.
 These under developed nations do not have any sort of reliable recycling system plus their regulating bodies are not effective enough to take initiatives against such matters.
 According to the facts, around 47% of the electronic waste is being exported through 18 different European seaports.
 Approximately 50-80% of the electronic waste from USA was collected for recycling which in reality was used for the illegal export.

 European Union, along with Japan and some states in the US, started to work collectively for the purpose of recycling electronics.
-Sadly, it didn’t work out as expected as they were hesitant and couldn’t deal with such great volume of the hazardous waste being produced so instead they threw away all the e-waste to different countries like Nigeria, India, Bangladesh and China.
+Sadly, it didn’t work out as expected as they were hesitant and couldn’t deal with such a great volume of hazardous waste being produced.
+Instead, they threw away all the e-waste to different countries like Nigeria, India, Bangladesh, and China, often without ensuring proper data destruction, which posed additional risks to data security and environmental safety.

 Unfortunately, many companies claim that they are accountable for recycling and they have all their concerns for the environmental issues but the sad reality is that they export away all the waste to the poor countries and eventually get rid of it.
 They don’t know what danger they are putting the world in whether intentionally or unintentionally.